 Chechen traditional musical culture, like any other national culture, is universal.
-This culture was and still exists thanks to various ties with the culture of neighboring regions.
-But the mutual influence and mutual enrichment of the cultures of the people of Chechnya and other peoples is especially widespread in recent years - the years of the second half of the twentieth century and the twenty-first century.
-Today, the trend towards the formation of cultural communities in Chechnya is clearly visible, and especially with the musical culture of the Russian people.
+This culture was and exists thanks to various connections with the culture of neighboring regions.
+But the mutual influence and mutual enrichment of the cultures of the people of Chechnya and other peoples has been especially widespread in recent years - the years of the second half of the twentieth century and the twenty-first century.
+Today, there is a clearly noticeable tendency to form cultural communities in Chechnya, and especially with the musical culture of the Russian people.
 At the same time, the universality of culture allows Chechens to find a common language of communication and interaction, their place in the large volume of cultural diversity of a multinational state.

 Music is the most ancient form of art, which has always been perceived as the language of human feelings, passions, and the human soul.
-One of such ancient genres of Chechen music is their song culture, called “illi”, in other words “yish”.
-Heroic and epic songs about heroic deeds, friendship and loyalty were performed to the accompaniment of the instrument “dechig-pondura”.
-But often songs were performed without musical accompaniment, such as “belhamash” (ritual songs and crying), “uzamash” (vocal improvisation) or “esharsh” (songs on various themes).
+One of these ancient genres of Chechen music is their song culture, called “illi”, otherwise known as “yish”.
+Heroic-epic songs about the exploits of heroes, friendship and loyalty were performed to the playing of the “dechig-pondura” instrument.
+But often songs were performed without musical accompaniment, such as “belkhamash” (ritual songs and laments), “uzamash” (vocal improvisations) or “esharsh” (songs on various topics).

 Musically, these were works that have much in common with each other: in harmonies, frets and the structure of melodies.
 For the performance of Chechen instrumental music (military and software-instrumental), many instruments were used: stringed, stringed, wind and percussion.
 Today, accordion, bayan and harmonica are also used with success in such music.